mart1254/portfolio/README.md

 As well, the code for my primary CSS buttons is borrowed from James LeVie's codepen [Button Hover Effects](https://codepen.io/JamesLeVie/pen/eYPYZNY)

+I have also used the [Animate On Scroll Library](https://michalsnik.github.io/aos/) for the addtional CSS library.

+All the fonts I have used are from Adobe Fonts

 ## Notes

 I have a few buttons that like to a page called work-in-process, this page was not apart of any of my UX-Designs such as low/hi-fi wireframes, Journy Maps or Site Diagrams.
 My UX-Professor Mary Bulkowski-Rose suggested to just focus on the Home, About, and Contact page for the final and add addtional pages over the summer when I have time.